DigiCert KnowledgeBase - Technical Support-hero

 • HTTP Practical Demonstration with a unique file name

-• ACME http-01
+• ACME HTTP-01

-• ACME dns-01
+• ACME DNS-01

 The corroboration requirements apply to each DCV method listed above.
 If an insufficient number of network locations corroborate the primary network’s details, the domain validation will fail, and the certificate cannot be issued.
 This redundancy ensures that only those with legitimate domain control can obtain certificates for said domains.
+Learn more about these domain control validation (DCV) methods.

 DNS Certificate Authority Authorization (CAA) check